dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 </ContentPage>
 ```

-In this example, the root element of the `ControlTemplate` is a `Frame` object that defines `Checked` and `Unchecked` visual states.
-The `Frame` object uses a combination of <xref:Microsoft.Maui.Controls.Grid>, <xref:Microsoft.Maui.Controls.Shapes.Ellipse>, and `ContentPresenter` objects to define the visual structure of a `RadioButton`.
+In this example, the root element of the `ControlTemplate` is a <xref:Microsoft.Maui.Controls.Frame> object that defines `Checked` and `Unchecked` visual states.
+The <xref:Microsoft.Maui.Controls.Frame> object uses a combination of <xref:Microsoft.Maui.Controls.Grid>, <xref:Microsoft.Maui.Controls.Shapes.Ellipse>, and `ContentPresenter` objects to define the visual structure of a `RadioButton`.
 The example also includes an *implicit* style that will assign the `RadioButtonTemplate` to the `ControlTemplate` property of any `RadioButton` objects on the page.

 > [!NOTE]
 > The `ContentPresenter` object marks the location in the visual structure where `RadioButton` content will be displayed.